WebCimes/webcimes-select/README.md

 const mySelect = new WebcimesSelect({
 	element: el, // Element (selector string or HTMLElement)
 	placeholderText: null, // set placeholder text, default null
+	removeOptionText: "Remove option", // set remove text for title and aria-label for remove option button, default "Remove option"
+	removeAllOptionsText: "Remove all options", // set remove text for title and aria-label for remove all options button, default "Remove all options"
 	searchPlaceholderText: "Search", // set placeholder text on search field, default "Search"
 	searchNoResultsText: "No results found", // set text for no results found on search, default "No results found" });